 In this trial, investigators register patients via the NCI Oncology Patient Enrollment Network (OPEN) Registration System, which is accessible 24 hours a day, seven days a week at the CTSU website.

 This clinical trial requires research personnel at participating institutions to complete training prior to starting data entry.
-Training courses are assigned through Medidata Rave® as eLearnings.
+Medidata Rave® assigns training courses as eLearnings.
 Listed below are the required eLearnings that pertain to NCI-MATCH (EAY131):

 Required for CRAs performing data entry in Rave: